victoroalvarez/shell-aware/README.md

 ## How are these files managed?

 To manage these files I use GNU Stow.
+Stow helps me keep my dotfiles on one directory and symlink these files to their corresponding location on my $HOME directory.
-For example, to symlink files which are located on the $HOME/ directory, I first go to the root of this repository and type
+For example, to symlink files which located on the home/ directory to the $HOME/ directory, I first go to the root of this repository and type
 ```bash
 stow home
 ```

-This command takes everything inside the home/ directory and symlinks it to the $HOME/ directory of my user.
+This command takes everything inside home/ directory and symlinks it to the $HOME/ directory of my user.
 I also do the same with the configurations directory.

 ```bash
 stow configurations
 ```

-This symlinks the .config/ directory within configurations/ to the $HOME/.config/ directory of my user.
+This symlinks the files within configurations/ to the $HOME/ directory of my user.